JeffreyFairbanks/SecureSim/week_1/README.md

 ## Overview

-This is the Week 1 submission for the secure-sim industrial control system project.
+This is the Week 1 submission for the securesim industrial control system project.
 It focuses on system modeling and control logic, providing:

 1. A simulated water tank with inflow/outflow dynamics
 2. Basic control logic to maintain water level setpoint